cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 Year of enrollment: 2020\
 Age: 22

-- How will HPC help you in your academic career?
-List specific reasons for wanting to participate in the competition:
-  1. HPC is a field that will allow me to apply my theoretical knowledge and skills in solving realistic problems, and to enable others to do so.
-  2. Training for the competition will provide extra expertise in the fields I am most interested in: Mathematics and Computer Science.
-  3. Competitions are fun, a high level of challenge and of skill guarantee great results and lasting knowledge.
-  4. It will provide extra specialization in HPC in particular, which is a field I am open to end up working in, so it may directly increase employability.
+HPC is a field that will allow me to apply my theoretical knowledge and skills in solving realistic problems, and to enable others to do so.
+Training for the competition will provide me extra expertise in the fields I am most interested in: Mathematics and Computer Science.
+I think that competitions are fun, giving a high level of challenge.
+They provide new skills which ends up in great results and lasting knowledge.
+Participation will provide me extra specialization in HPC in particular, which is a field I might to end up working in, so it may directly increase employability.

-- List any HPC and/or computational science experience you have (e.g. working on a university cluster with X software):
-  1. Strong mathematical foundation, and good programming skills in Python and C++ coupled with competent bash and Linux tinkering skills.
-  2. I have studied relevant courses such as Big Data Platforms recently, where core concepts of HPC are discussed, such as the architectures of supercomputers and their performance.
-  3. I am also studying Programming Parallel Computers, which is about optimizing C++ code to run parallelly, multi-threaded or on GPUs, using OpenMP and CUDA.
+I have strong mathematical foundation, and good programming skills in Python and C++ coupled, with competent bash and Linux tinkering skills.
+I have studied recently relevant courses such as Big Data Platforms, where core concepts of HPC are discussed, such as the architectures of supercomputers and their performance.
+I am also studying Programming Parallel Computers, which is about optimizing C++ code to run parallelly, multi-threaded or on GPUs, using OpenMP and CUDA.

-  4. I am interested in computational mathematics and numerical methods, f.e. solving ~100 problems in project Euler and doing other hobby projects in the same spirit.
-- Extra biography for the proposal (pick and mix): I was born in Salamanca, Spain.
+I am interested in computational mathematics and numerical methods, f.e. solving ~100 problems in project Euler and doing other hobby projects in the same spirit.
+I was born in Salamanca, Spain.
 I moved to Finland on 2020 to study what I enjoy the most, luckily the full degree was available in English.
 Most of my university friends are somehow international, which has been culturally eye-opening.
 I learned some Finnish during these years.
 Some things I often enjoy are puzzles and games, but also playing the French horn and doing sports, mainly ice skating and tennis.

 ### Mr. Timo Mäkelä